Services for Survivors

 The Women's Group

 The Women's group runs once a week and is also an open group and is designed to support women who have been raped or sexually assaulted.
-Both of the above groups are subsidised and therefore costs are £10 per session.

 These are carried out to insure that a person with learning disabilities is willing and able to make use of a long term course of psychotherapy.
 This usually consists of one to six fifty minute sessions (depending on the need of the clients and complexity of the issues)